 Rainbow can also be used on its own.
 The angle of the moving averages will hint at the trend strength.
 The steeper the curve, the stronger the trend.
 The flatter the curve, the weaker the trend.
-Consider opening a BUY position in the very beginning of a strong positive trend, just as you could consider opening a SELL position in the beginning of a strong negative trend.
+You might consider opening a BUY position in the very beginning of a strong positive trend, just as you could possibly consider opening a SELL position in the beginning of a strong negative trend.
 A lot of traders find it useful to double-check the signals sent by Rainbow with other indicators, however.

 There is one more way to apply Rainbow Moving Average.
 During a strong trend, traders look for a short-lived retracement (both can also be identified with this indicator) and enter a position in the direction of the general trend and against the retracement.
 It is important when using this strategy to be able to tell a trend from a retracement, though.

 How to set up?